Gambling in the United States: Native American gaming

-The history of native American commercial gambling began in 1979, when the Seminoles began running bingo games.
-Prior to this, the native Americans had no previous experience with large-scale commercial gambling.
+The history of Native American commercial gambling began in 1979, when the Seminoles began running bingo games.
+Prior to this, the Native Americans had no previous experience with large-scale commercial gambling.
 Native Americans were familiar with the concept of small-scale gambling, such as placing bets on sporting contests.
-For example, the Iroquois, Ojibways, and Menominees would place bets on games of snow snake.
-Within six years after commercial gambling among native Americans developed, seventy-five to eighty of the three hundred federally recognized tribes became involved.
-By 2006, about three hundred native American groups hosted some sort of gaming.
+For example, the Iroquois, Ojibwes, and Menominees would place bets on games of snow snake.
+Within six years after commercial gambling among Native Americans developed, seventy-five to eighty of the three hundred federally recognized tribes became involved.
+By 2006, about three hundred Native American groups hosted some sort of gaming.

-Some native American tribes operate casinos on tribal land to provide employment and revenue for their government and their tribe members.
+Some Native American tribes operate casinos on tribal land to provide employment and revenue for their government and their tribe members.
 Tribal gaming is regulated on the tribal, state, and federal level.
 Native American tribes are required to use gambling revenue to provide for governmental operations, economic development, and the welfare of their members.
-Federal regulation of native American gaming was established under the Indian Gaming Regulatory Act of 1988.
+Federal regulation of Native American gaming was established under the Indian Gaming Regulatory Act of 1988.
 Under the provisions of that law, games are divided into three distinct categories: